 The INVALIDATE_IOMMU_PAGES command instructs the IOMMU to invalidate a range of entries in its translation cache for the specified DomainID.
 The size of the invalidate command is determined by the S bit, and the address.
 If S=0, size of the invalidate is 4K bytes.
 If S=1, the size of the invalidate is determined by the first zero bit in the address starting from Address[12].
-If S=1, Address[63:12]=7_FFFF_FFFF_FFFFh and PDE=1, all pages associated with the DomainID are invalidated (see also Table 7).
+If S=1, Address[63:12]=7_FFFF_FFFF_FFFF and PDE=1, all pages associated with the DomainID are invalidated (see Table 7).
 If the range of the INVALIDATE_IOMMU_PAGES command covers all of the pages in a page directory entry and PDE=1, the IOMMU must invalidate the page directory entry in the page directory cache.
 The INVALIDATE_IOMMU_PAGES command must appear as a single atomic operation to the translation engine.

 When PDE=0, only the cached page translation entries are flushed.
+When PDE=1, the cached page directory and page translation entries are flushed.